The best Cyber Monday deals as they drop today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Cyber Monday 2022 deals: Top offers on Nintendo, Sony, Apple AirPods and more
+Best Cyber Monday 2022 deals: Top post-Black Friday offers on mobile phones, Lego, TVs and more

-Welcome to your cheat sheet to this year’s Cyber Monday 2022 shopping bonanza
+Don’t miss out on the final day of savings from Apple, Xbox, Amazon, Currys and more

 Almost all the big-name brands are taking part, including Pandora, Nintendo, Lego, Ugg, Ninja, Meta, Dyson, Tefal, The White Company, Molton Brown and Shark.
 Similarly, the likes of Amazon, Very, Asda, Apple, Argos, Boots, Currys and John Lewis & Partners have all slashed their prices considerably on big-ticket items.